cybersonic/vscode-todo-file/README.md

 # 📝 VSCode Todo Extension

-A clean, keyboard-first VSCode extension for managing plain-text daily todos — ideal for developers who prefer lightweight task tracking right inside their editor.
+A clean, keyboard-first VSCode extension for managing plain-text daily todos file — ideal for developers who prefer lightweight task tracking right inside their editor.
+Use it to keep your tasks organized, prioritized, and easily accessible without the overhead of complex project management tools.

 ---